Let's talk about a sin that’s been around for a very long time.

 I have always had a sensitivity to the unity of the human race.
 When I wrote my first book cover for True Girl, I wanted diversity reflected on the cover and have always sought to have a team of women on stage that reflect all different types of girls.
-When I adopted my Asian daughter, I became even more concerned about how we interact with honor and respect.
+And then when I adopted my Asian daughter, I became even more concerned about how we interact with honor and respect.
+(I guess you need a front row seat to see the sad emotional impact of prejudice to know just how much it hurts.)

 But something new began to happen in my heart in late 2019.
 As I studied the book of Habakkuk to write my first Bible study, the Lord flooded me with a love for the “nations” and a desire to repent of my own sense that my nation or people group is superior.

-That’s how most people reacted when I shared my new passion.
+That’s how most people reacted when I shared my thoughts.
 Racial and national unity is not the thesis of Habakkuk by any means.
 And though it was not my primary takeaway from the pages of this oft-overlooked book, it was—for me—a significant one.
-When people asked me what I was learning in my studies, it was difficult to verbalize because I was learning about God’s distaste for division in the human race.
+When people asked me what I was learning in my studies, it was difficult to verbalize that one thing I was learning about was God’s distaste for division in the human race.

 So, I would just say, “I’m learning to love the nations.”